Add Retool Workflows to a legacy Kubernetes with Helm deployment

 Learn how to add support for Retool Workflows to an existing self-hosted deployment.

-Retool Workflows was available as an optional configuration in Legacy releases of Retool 3.20.15 and later.
+Retool Workflows was available as an optional configuration prior to self-hosted Retool 3.33 Stable.
 It is part of the standard configuration of Stable and Edge releases.

-If you deployed a Legacy release and did not enable Retool Workflows, you can upgrade to a Stable or Edge release and configure it with support.
+If you deployed a earlier release and did not enable Retool Workflows, you can upgrade to a Stable or Edge release and configure it with support.

 Requirements